 - Build an endowment for the future

-We invite you to learn more about the work of the Westminster Ingleside Foundation and the difference it makes in the lives of beneficiaries and contributors alike in the 2022 Ingleside Annual Report.
+Learn more about the work of the Westminster Ingleside Foundation and the difference it makes in the lives of beneficiaries and contributors alike in the 2022 Ingleside Annual Report.
 You can also read more about donors that have made gifts to our community.

 Ways to Give